cloudmesh-community/fa18-523-56/paper/paper.md

 ### Processors

 NiFi provides more than 260 processors and more than 48 contrller services for users to integrate into a flow from the graphic user interface of Nifi[@fa18-523-56-www-nifi-creatingprocessors].
 Processors are base on underlying controller services in the jave virtual machine.
 Controller services can be centered around a security implmentation, database CRUD (create read updates and deletes), and many other fondational areas.
 Users can create custom processors from existing controller servicies or create a customer controller service as well[@fa18-523-56-www-nifi-creatingprocessors].

 ### Processor Examples

-A simple NiFi flow might start off with a Get.
-Nifi provides dozens of Get processor options.
-GetFTP, GetMongo, GetTCP, etc. [@fa18-523-56-www-nifi-homepagetechdoc].
+* Get [@fa18-523-56-www-nifi-homepagetechdoc].
+ - Examples: GetFTP, GetMongo, GetTCP
+ - Similar input type prosessors: Consume, Extract, Fetch, Listen etc.

-A Get processer is commonly used to pick up a file or some data and launch a FlowFile.
-The Get file processer setup typically points to a host and
+Nifi provides dozens of Get processor options many other similar intput type processors.
+A Get processer is commonly used to pick up a file or  data and launch a FlowFile.
+The Get file processer setup typically give configuration options to point to a host, set timing increments for polling and timeouts, set proxy settings, and more[@fa18-523-56-www-nifi-homepagetechdoc]..

+* Convert [@fa18-523-56-www-nifi-homepagetechdoc].
+- Examples: ConvertJSONToSQL, Convert Record, ConvertExceltoCSVProcessor, etc.
+- Similar input type processors: Evaluate, Merge, Split, etc

+Once data is in the flow NiFi provides dozens of processors   [@fa18-523-56-www-nifi-homepagetechdoc].

 ### Connector
 ### Flow Files